 Define Waifu: What is A Waifu? & How To Get One

-Waifu Culture
+Waifu Culture & waifu girls

-The Waifu culture is a part of one of the ever-growing Japanese pop cultures of today’s modern world.
-While in itself there is no such term as Waifu culture, it is part of the Otaku culture.
-The word Otaku itself was created over half a century ago, according to this JW report.
-The term is deeply associated with lovers of video games, computers, manga, animations, etc. This is ultimately where its definition is drawn from and what makes it one of Japan’s most popular cultures and even on a global scale.
+Waifu culture is an integral part of the ever-expanding Japanese pop culture in today’s modern world.
+While there’s no term as “Waifu culture” per se, it’s a part of the Otaku culture.
+The term Otaku, created over half a century ago, is deeply associated with enthusiasts of video games, computers, manga, animations, etc. This is where its definition is drawn from, making it one of Japan’s most popular cultures, even on a global scale.

 Waifu Origin